SiaFoundation/siad/doc/api/index.html.md

 Number of coins given to the miner of the first block.
 Note that elsewhere in the API currency is typically returned in hastings and as a bignum.
 This is not the case here.

 **minimumcoinbase** | siacoin
-Minimum number of coins paid j to the miner of a block (the coinbase decreases with each block).
+Minimum number of coins paid out to the miner of a block (the coinbase decreases with each block).
 Note that elsewhere in the API currency is typically returned in hastings and as a bignum.
 This is not the case here.

 **roottarget** | hash
 Initial target.